-If you happen to know what SRE is, you might be wondering how it relates to DevOps.
+If you happen to know what Site Reliability Engineer (SRE) is, you might be wondering how it relates to DevOps.
 Well, let’s not beat around the bush.
 There’s no “versus”—there’s only a different approach for how to deliver better software faster.

 Let’s start by setting the foundation for what DevOps and SRE are.

 I’m not going to spend too much time on definitions, but I’ll use them throughout the post to remark on the differences between DevOps and SRE.
 Of the many definitions of DevOps, I prefer this one from Gene Kim: